PRESENTING WITH PANACHE & POTENT POWERPOINT PRESENTATIONS

 You will be captivated by Greg's fun and intuitive coaching, thanks to his screen and stage experience in productions as diverse as Dr Who, Poldark, Dixon Of Dock Green, Shakespeare plays and Restoration era plays, as well as twenty five years developing PowerPoint training courses in and for the corporate world.
 Contact us today to book a one or two day in-house training course on voice and communication with PowerPoint.

-A one or two day in-house training course on Voice and Communication with PowerPoint.
+A one or two day in-house training course in London on Voice and Communication with PowerPoint.

 The course will cover: